unosquare/uno-material-ui/README.md

 ### `ButtonWithLoading`

-A button that turns into an animated loading icon when the action is resolving, this only works in Forms.
+A button that turns into an animated loading icon when the action is resolving.

 ### Parameters

 - `isFetching` **[boolean]** if true, it displays a loading icon. ***defaultValue***: false.

-- `DialogProps` **[Object]** You can use any prop available on Material-UI\'s dialog: https://material-ui.com/api/button
+- `ButtonProps` **[Object]** You can use any prop available on Material-UI\'s button: https://material-ui.com/api/button

 ### Example